garrandall/popular-music-data/tracks/mr-personality-gillette.md

 Mr personality, you so ugly

 No matter what you wear, your face doesnt match
-I dont think you were born, you hadda be hatched Everyone you meet gets one hell of a stare
+I don't think you were born, you hadda be hatched Everyone you meet gets one hell of a stare
-They can't fall asleep cause your a walking nightmare You so ugly...i heard that when you were born, the dr slapped yo momma Ooh man thats ugly
+They can't fall asleep cause your a walking nightmare You so ugly...i heard that when you were born, the dr slapped yo momma Oh man thats ugly

 CHORUS